 The Chemehuevi and Mojave Indian groups were both in this area and likely made some, if not all, of the petroglyphs here.

-Not far from Mule Tank and along an Indian trail are a series of intaglios.
-An intaglio is similar to a geoglyph but instead of rocks being aligned on the ground, rocks are removed to create a negative image.
-Intaglios were probably made for group ceremonies like dances and rituals.
+Not far from Mule Tank and along an Indian trail are a series of geoglyphs (also called intaglios).
+A geoglyph is where rocks were removed to create a negative image.
+These geoglyphs were probably made for group ceremonies like dances and rituals.
 A large circular trail crosses over one of the

-The intaglios here are sets of circles, cleared of desert pavement, that lay in a semicircular pattern adjacent to the trail on the gravel bench above the wash.
+The geoglyphs here are sets of circles, cleared of desert pavement, that lay in a semicircular pattern adjacent to the trail on the gravel bench above the wash.

-Indian trails cross great distances over the open desert, usually from water source to water source, for trade and contact.
-One of the trails here leads to Corn Springs, some 30 miles away, another heads over to the Colorado River.
+Indian trails cross great distances over the open desert, usually from one water source to another, for trade and contact.
+One of the trails here leads to Corn Springs, some thirty miles away, and another heads over to the Colorado River.